Social Selling? Cool Plugins to Make it Happen

 We advocate a super cool, “give it all away” front when it comes to social media.
 We believe in engagement, conversations, solving problems, and establishing a brand’s credibility on social media.
 It’s all nice but when conversations with potential customers turn into active sales conversations which have the potential to close, how do you keep track of these multiple – but all too important – conversations?

 Are CRM solutions equipped to route inbound leads from social media?
 Fortunately, CRM solutions are more than well equipped.
 In fact, many social lead generation tools and almost all social networks now understand the growing importance of social selling.
-For instance, here are a few web-based tools or plugins that can make social selling work for you:
+For instance, here are a few web-based tools or plugins that connect with Salesforce.com:

 If Paul Greenberg says so, it’s got to be special.
 Nimble CRM recently made it to Paul Greenberg’s Annual CRM Watchlist 2013 for a simple reason.